Loading image...Kiro

 Kiro makes two types of outbound connections:

-• Agent traffic — Requests from the Kiro Autonomous Agent to backend services (AI, telemetry, authentication).
+• Agent traffic — Requests from Kiro Web to backend services (AI, telemetry, authentication).

 • Browser traffic — Sign-in uses your browser.
 This traffic uses your OS network stack.